-This is Optimist International School's policy which sets out our vision for a school where children can be safe and happy and can learn together in a positive, optimistic and cooperative environment and how we should behave as teachers, children and parents.
-This policy includes measures regarding social and physical safety.
-This means, amongst other things, wellbeing, behaviour, bullying, fire safety, road safety, health, safety measures and countering aggression and violence at school.
-Together, these subjects form an integrated school safety plan.
+This is Optimist International School's policy which sets out our vision for a school where students can be safe and happy and can learn together in a positive, and cooperative environment and how we should behave as teachers, students, and parents.
+This policy includes measures regarding social and physical safety, such as wellbeing, behaviour, bullying, fire safety, road safety, health, safety measures and countering aggression and violence at school.
+Together, these elements form an integrated school safety plan.

-We believe all children must feel secure during their primary school years, so that they can fully develop possible and can learn together.
-By making rules and agreements, children and adults can refer to these rules and agreements if an undesirable situation arises.
-We recognize that our standards of behaviour have a profound and lasting influence on the development and life chances of children and young people.
-By supporting each other and showing mutual respect, we give all children the opportunity to attend school with great pleasure!
+We believe all students must feel secure during their primary school years, so that they can fully develop possible and can learn together.
+By making rules and agreements, students and adults can refer to these rules and agreements if an undesirable situation arises.
+We recognize that student's time at primary school have a profound and lasting influence on the development and life chances of students and young people.
+By supporting each other and showing mutual respect, we give all students the opportunity to attend school with great pleasure!